 - 1. Extended hours home care. - 2.
 Companion, homemaker and personal care services. - 3.
 Services provided by a member of your family. - 4.
 Custodial care and other nonskilled services. - 5.
 Physical, speech or occupational therapy provided in your home for convenience. - 6.
-Skilled nursing care, or skilled physical, occupational or speech therapy provided in your home when you are not homebound. - 7.
-Services primarily educational in nature. - 8.
-Vocational and job rehabilitation. - 9.
-Recreational therapy. - 10.
-Self-care and self-help training (non-medical). - 11.
-Health clubs. - 12.
-Disposable supplies and appliances, except as described in this Policy. - 13.
-Home infusion therapy provided by a non-network provider. - 14.
-Voice training. - 15.
-Outpatient rehabilitation and habilitative care services when no medical diagnosis is present. - 16.
+Skilled nursing care or skilled physical or occupational therapy provided in your home when you are not homebound. - 7.
+Speech therapy provided in your home when you are not homebound. - 8.
+Services primarily educational in nature. - 9.
+Vocational and job rehabilitation. - 10.
+Recreational therapy. - 11.
+Self-care and self-help training (non-medical). - 12.
+Health clubs. - 13.
+Disposable supplies and appliances, except as described in this Policy. - 14.
+Home infusion therapy provided by a non-network provider. - 15.
+Voice training. - 16.
+Outpatient rehabilitation and habilitative care services when no medical diagnosis is present. - 17.
 Drugs provided or administered by a physician or other provider, except those drugs that meet the definition of "professionally administered drugs."
 Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
-Coverage for drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.
+Coverage for drugs is as described in Prescription Drugs or otherwise described as a specific benefit elsewhere in this section.